Zenduty/docs/docs/AppBeat.md

 ## In AppBeat:

-5. Log in to AppBeat, and go to Alerting -> Third Party Service Integration..
+5. Log in to AppBeat, and go to Alerting -> Third Party Service Integration.

 6. Under the "Add new integration" dropdown, select the "Dynamic Webhook" option.